ilielucianno/office-network-infrastructure/README.md

 - Running OPNsense as a VM on the existing server is possible but requires careful resource allocation.
 On the Geekom, I allocated 8GB RAM to OPNsense and left 24GB for Ubuntu.
 - Snort can be set to low-memory mode to coexist with other services – I used detect engine profile to reduce RAM usage.
 - Port mirroring (SPAN) is essential for NDR – Without it, DarkGhost only sees traffic to/from the server, not inter-VLAN traffic.
-- **Server migration takes time** – Exporting VMs as .ova is fast, but reconfiguring IPs and drivers on the new hardware can take 2-3 days.
+- Server migration takes time – Exporting VMs as .ova is fast, but reconfiguring IPs and drivers on the new hardware can take 2-3 days.
+- Wazuh 4.x active response scripts require JSON parsing – Positional arguments no longer work; the script must read from stdin.

 ---